Vitlyx/HtFast/README.md

     sudo nano git_cmds/run.sh
     ```

-    If your simply just trying to host a simple html site with API, we recommend you to download our `HtFast` file and use its template (recommended to fork it and edit the file using githubs easy-to-use code editor.)
+    Want just a simple pre-setup project, don't worry we got you coverd!
+We've preinstalled `HtFast` to this program to get your creativity going!
+To edit the html file, simply type in this command:

+     ```bash
+    sudo nano git_cmds/HtFast/endpoints/main.html
+    ```

+    **If you're an expert**, please take a deeper look into FastAPI that we also integrated.
+To acsess that file, type in this command:

+    ```bash
+    sudo nano git_cmds/HtFast/main.py
+    ```

 Once the setup script has finished running, you're all set!